corteva/rioxarray/docs/examples/examples.rst

     Converting NetCDF dataset array to GeoTiff <https://gis.stackexchange.com/a/329141/144357>
     How do I add projection to this NetCDF file?
 (Satellite) <https://gis.stackexchange.com/a/345697/144357>
     Create a new raster TIFF file which is masked based on the GeoJSON file <https://gis.stackexchange.com/a/346899/144357>
+    How to mask NetCDF time series data from a shapefile in Python? <https://gis.stackexchange.com/a/354798/144357>